Skip navigation

 Before receiving midazolam injection,

-- the following nonprescription or herbal products may interact with midazolam injection: cimetidine (Tagamet).
+• the following nonprescription or herbal products may interact with midazolam injection: cimetidine.
 Be sure to let your doctor and pharmacist know that you are taking this medication before you start receiving midazolam injection.
-Do not start this medication while receiving midazolam injection without discussing with your healthcare provider.

-- tell your doctor if you have recently stopped drinking large amounts of alcohol or if you have or have ever had kidney or liver disease.
+• tell your doctor if you drink large amounts of alcohol or if you have or have ever had kidney or liver disease.

-- you should know that midazolam may make you very drowsy and may affect your memory, thinking, and movements.
-Do not drive a car or do other activities that require you to be fully alert for at least 24 hours after receiving midazolam and until the effects of the medication have worn off.
-If your child is receiving midazolam injection, watch him or her carefully to be sure that he or she does not fall while walking during this time.
+• you should know that midazolam may make you very drowsy and may affect your memory, thinking, and movements.
+Do not drive a car or do other activities that require you to be fully alert for the period of time described by your doctor.
+If your child received midazolam injection, watch him or her carefully to be sure that he or she does not fall while walking during this time.

-- you should know that some studies in young children have raised concerns that repeated or lengthy use (>3 hours) of general anesthetic or sedation drugs such as midazolam in infants and children younger than 3 years of age or in women in the last few months of their pregnancy may affect the child's brain development.
+• you should know that repeated or lengthy use (>3 hours) of general anesthetic or sedation drugs in infants and children <3 years of age or in women in the last few months of their pregnancy may affect the child's brain development.
 Other studies in infants and toddlers show that a single, short exposure to anesthetic and sedation drugs is unlikely to have negative effects on behavior or learning.
-However, further research is needed to fully understand the effects of exposure to anesthesia on brain development in young children.
-Parents and caregivers of children younger than 3 years of age and pregnant women should talk to their doctors about the risks of anesthesia on brain development and appropriate timing of procedures that require general anesthetic or sedation medications.
+However, further research is needed.
+Parents and caregivers of children <3 years of age and pregnant women should talk to their doctors about the risks of anesthesia on brain development.

 What special dietary instructions should I follow?